squid1127/jerry-bot/README.md

 ### Mostly-Complete Features

 - **commands** - A random set of application commands, some of which rely on external APIs
+- **auto-reply** - Regex-based system to reply to messages based on content.
+Now fully supports native interactions.
+- **music** - A discord music player with the ability to easily import music and fancy interactions.
+(Missing UI elements, file based import system)

 ### Incomplete/Need Reworking

-- **music** - A discord music player with the ability to easily import music and fancy interactions
 - **gemini** - Chatbot system using Gemini API (Being rewritten)

 ### Not Implemented (Yet)

-- **auto-reply** - Regex-based system to reply to messages based on content.
 - **stickers** - A sticker system that allows users to create and use custom stickers.

 ### Future Features (🤨)